AndrewRadev/blog/about.md

 - [ember_tools](https://github.com/AndrewRadev/ember_tools.vim) provides some useful tools to work with an ember.js project.
 - [gnugo](https://github.com/AndrewRadev/gnugo.vim) is a UI around a [GnuGo](https://www.gnu.org/software/gnugo/) process -- it lets you play Go right in your Vim.
 - [id3](https://github.com/AndrewRadev/id3.vim) lets you "edit" mp3 files by editing their ID3 tags.
 It also handles flac files, so I might just rename it to something more appropriate one of these days.
-- [discotheque](https://github.com/AndrewRadev/discotheque.vim) is a bit of a joke, but an entertaining one to have installed, I feel.
+- [discotheque](https://github.com/AndrewRadev/discotheque.vim) is a bit of a joke, but it can be a fun party trick.

 If you're a Vim user, you might also like to look around my [Vimfiles](https://github.com/AndrewRadev/Vimfiles).
 The README might point you in the right directions to explore.